chrisadie/chrisadie.github.io/_pages/genealogy/JohnAdieBiography.md

 A small estate such as Stapness was never going to provide much profit, and John was struggling to maintain his family.
 In August 1817 he wrote to the naval authorities complaining that his half-pay was insufficient, and asking to be re-employed.
 The end of the Napoleonic war in 1815 meant that there were many unemployed naval officers looking for work, and it is not surprising that the Admiralty returned an unequivocal refusal.

+John was again looking to leave Shetland when, in 1818, he applied to emigrate to Canada.
+Either his application was refused, or he decided against the move and remained in Shetland.

-In January 1819 John departed Shetland for Leith, for purposes unknown.
+Nevertheless,in January 1819 John departed Shetland for Leith, for purposes unknown.
 He wrote to Mary Ann from Fraserburgh, and it is perhaps worth quoting his letter in full:

 >*Saltoun Inn, Fraserburgh, 5pm Friday 22 January 1819*
 >